Copper tubing: Soldered

 Solder fittings are smooth and easily slip onto the end of a tubing section.
-The joint is then heated using a torch, and the solder is melted into the connection.
+The joint is then heated using a torch, which is usually propane gas, and the solder is melted into the connection.
 When the solder cools, it forms a very strong bond that can last for decades.
 Solder-connected rigid copper is the most popular choice for water supply lines in modern buildings.
 In situations where many connections must be made at once (such as plumbing of a new building), solder offers much quicker and much less expensive joinery than compression or flare fittings.
 The term sweating is sometimes used to describe the process of soldering pipes.
 The filling material used for the joints has a melting point that is below 800 °F (427 °C).

 Brazed connection

-Brazing is a metal-joining process in which two or more metal items are joined together by melting and flowing a filler metal into the joint, the filler metal having a lower melting point than the adjoining metal.
+Brazing is a metal-joining process in which two or more metal items are joined by melting and flowing a filler metal into the joint, the filler metal having a lower melting point than the adjoining metal.

 Brazing differs from welding in that it does not involve melting the work pieces and from soldering in using higher temperatures for a similar process while also requiring much more closely fitted parts than when soldering.
 The filler metal flows into the gap between close-fitting parts by capillary action.
 The filler metal is brought slightly above its melting (liquidus) temperature while protected by a suitable atmosphere, usually a flux.
 It then flows over the base metal (in a process known as wetting) and is then cooled to join the work pieces together.
 A major advantage of brazing is the ability to join the same or different metals with considerable strength.
 The filling material used for the joints has a melting point that is above 800 °F (427 °C).